KittyGiraudel/site/_posts/2014-05-05-bringing-configuration-objects-to-sass.md

 f.apply(void 0, conf)
 ```

 Still not convince?
-Let's move on.
+Let’s move on.

 ### Harder to maintain